-Jillian Seamon, MS, LAT, ATC, CSCS, USAW-1, is the Program Director for the Sports Performance Residency.
+Jillian Hall, DAT, LAT, ATC, CSCS, USAW-1, is the Program Director for the Sports Performance Residency.
 She received her bachelor’s degree in Athletic Training from the University of Delaware in 2012 and her Master’s degree from East Stroudsburg University in 2014, with some graduate work at the University of Georgia where she was the athletic trainer for the national runner-up equestrian team.
-In addition to being a certified athletic trainer and strength and conditioning coach, she also holds the USA Weightlifting – Sports Performance Coach certification and Crossfit Level 1 Coach certification.
-She is currently working towards her doctorate in athletic training (DAT) at Moravian College.
+In addition to being a certified athletic trainer and strength and conditioning coach, she also holds the USA Weightlifting - Level 1 - certification.
+She completed her doctorate in athletic training (DAT) at Moravian University in 2022.
 Jillian joined the St. Luke’s Sports Medicine team in 2019 after serving as an athletic trainer at Arcadia University in Philadelphia, Pennsylvania from 2014-2019.
 She also gained valuable experience coaching weightlifting and fitness both in private facilities and at the college.
 At St. Luke’s, Jillian is responsible for developing special projects and initiatives to enhance Sports Medicine and Sports Performance business, coordinating Sports Performance programs, organizing continuing education, and coaching several teams and strength sessions.
 Jillian also continues to pursue her own athletic goals as a nationally ranked Olympic weightlifter after a highly successful collegiate career as a javelin thrower.

 Keith Gray, MS, MSCC is the Director of Sports Performance at SLUHN.
 Prior to his post at St. Luke’s, he served as Assistant Strength and Conditioning Coach for the Philadelphia Eagles since 2012 and as Associate Head Strength and Conditioning Coach at the University of Georgia from 1999-2011.
 He received his Bachelor’s degree from Virginia Tech and his Master’s of Science: Performance Enhancement and Injury Prevention from California University of Pennsylvania.
 He has earned the designation as Master Strength and Conditioning Coach from the Collegiate Strength and Conditioning Coaches Association, and holds certifications from the National Strength and Conditioning Association (CSCS), National Association of Sports Medicine (PES), Functional Movement Screen, and Postural Restoration Institute.
 Gray brings a wealth of experience with many publications, presentations, and mentor consultations.